The Dehn function of SL(n;Z): Reducing to maximal parabolic subgroups

-as well.
-Part \ref{prop:templateExist:para} of Prop.~\ref{prop:templateExist} follows from this bound and the bounds in Prop.~\ref{prop:adaptive}.
-This proves Prop.~\ref{prop:templateExist}. \end{proof} Note that it is not necessary that $p\ge 5$ for this template to exist.
+Finally, property \ref{lem:templateExist:area} follows from property \ref{lem:templateExist:length} and the corresponding property of $\tau_h$. \end{proof} Note that it is not necessary that $q\ge 5$ for this template to exist.
 In fact, a suitable generalization of the proposition should hold for any lattice in a semisimple Lie group.

-In the next section, we will fill this template.
-We will construct a normal form $\omega$, and show that triangles and bigons whose edges are words in this normal form can be filled efficiently.
-Indeed, we will show that these triangles can be filled by discs with quadratically large area; by Lemma~\ref{prop:templateExist:area}, this will give a quadratic filling of $w$.